 Lucky’s needs are simple: a calm, loving, home in a quiet location and someone to just be with.
-When his person has to run errands, he will be satisfied to wait in his crate with a good bone.
+When his person has to run errands, he will be satisfied to wait in his crate with a good bone, or ride along with them and stay in the car when the weather permits.
 He prefers to be the only pet (he does not like other dogs), because he doesn't understand other animals and they make him anxious.

 Lucky delights in the people he knows, enjoys training, accepts treats with a gentle mouth, and has fun moseying around a big yard with people by his side.
 After 7 years of being ignored, freezing, and starving, he loves to feel special.
-Our volunteer Astrid has taken Lucky under her wings, and they are best friends.
-He spends weekends having sleepovers at her home, and she takes him on lots of car trips that he loves.
-Astrid is at the shelter most Sunday afternoons and can personally introduce you to him and tell you all about his good behavior and excellent house manners.
-I (Flower) am one of his good friends too, and he and I spend a lot of time hanging out together in the big yard, loving on each other.
+Our volunteers Astrid, Ed, and Flower, have taken Lucky under their wings and are best friends with Lucky.
+He spends some weekends having sleepovers at Astrid’s home, and all three of these volunteers take him on lots of car trips that he loves!
+Any of the three of us (and shelter staff) can personally introduce you to him and tell you all about his good behavior and excellent house manners.
+I (Flower) spend a lot of time hanging out with Lucky in the big yard, playing ball with him, and loving on him.
 Not touched for 7 years, Lucky is now a leaner and really enjoys being petted and having his butt scratched.
 He has so many GREAT qualities.
 He:

 - is good on a leash, is not a climber or a digger, and he loves riding in the car!